Aggressive Fibromatosis | Locally Aggressive Benign | Surveillance-First Approach

 - Recurrence 20-40% even with complete excision

-- “Do NOT re-resect positive margins - unlike sarcoma management
+- βDo NOT re-resect positive margins - margin status does not predict recurrence, unlike sarcoma

 Zero metastatic potential - Despite being called "aggressive fibromatosis," desmoids are histologically benign.
 They infiltrate locally but NEVER metastasize to distant sites.
 This fundamentally changes management priorities compared to sarcomas.

-50% stable or regress without treatment - Modern evidence supports active surveillance as first-line.
+Roughly 60% stable or regress without treatment - in the prospective GRAFITI trial 28% regressed and 32% stabilised on surveillance.
+Modern evidence supports active surveillance as first-line.
 Avoid overtreatment of tumors that may never progress.
 Surgery reserved for progressive symptomatic lesions.

 Function over margins - Positive margins acceptable to preserve nerve, vessel, or critical muscle.
 Unlike sarcoma, margin status does not affect survival.
 Recurrence manageable with surveillance or systemic therapy.